GASP-UFRGS/DarkPhoton-LNLS/README.md

 # DarkPhoton-LNLS

-## Detector simulation for search o Dark Photon in beam-dump experiment
+## Detector simulation for search of Dark Photon in beam-dump experiment

 This project is a simplified simulation of the PADME experiment at INFN LNF using Geant4